 If you experience any side effects, regardless of whether they are listed above or in the patient information leaflet, inform your doctor or seek emergency medical attention if appropriate.

-Do not take Seretide if you are allergic to fluticasone propionate, salmeterol, lactose, or any of the other excipients listed in the patient information leaflet.
+Do not take Seretide if you are allergic to fluticasone propionate, salmeterol, lactose, or any of the other ingredients listed in the patient information leaflet.

 If you experience an allergic reaction to Seretide, stop taking the medicine and inform your doctor or go straight to the nearest accident and emergency department.

 Always seek your doctor's advice before buying Seretide online in the UK.
-Your doctor will be in the best position to speak to you about the medicine and your condition.
+Your doctor will be in the best position to advise you about the medicine and your condition.
 They may also be able to give you specific practical advice on managing your condition.

 Do not take Seretide past the expiry date.
 The expiry date is printed on the side of the packaging as well as the Accuhaler itself.
 The date refers to the last day of that month.

-Always keep medicine out of the sight and reach from children and pets.
+Always keep medicine out of the sight and reach of children and pets.